 Unfortunately, some people will never have an opportunity to recover after a serious accident.
-Whether your loved one has passed away at the site of an accident or while receiving medical care following an accident – our Livingston Parish and Baton Rouge wrongful death lawyers at Rhorer Law Firm can help.
+Whether your loved one has passed away at the site of an accident or while receiving medical care following an accident – our Livingston Parish and Baton Rouge wrongful death lawyers at Rhorer Walker Law Firm can help.
 Our injury firm is here to serve as your compassionate legal counsel during a difficult time.
 Under Louisiana laws, family members of those who die at the hands of another have the right to pursue financial compensation to cover the costs of the funeral, medical expenses, and the loss of love, support, and companionship.

 Who Can File a Wrongful Death Claim in Baton Rouge?